windward-studios/ikvm/README.md

 NOTE: The built-in NANT tool may not work if you extract using windows explorer's built-in ZIP extractor due to some stupid security measures.
 You may need to unblock the archive in properties or extract using 7-zip.

-If you hate building or can't build, don't worry, you will still experience the Java Virtual Machine made in C#, the cute-looking Jessie Lesbian had built all of this herself.
+If you hate building or can't build, don't worry, you will still experience the Java Virtual Machine made in C#.
+The cute-looking Jessie Lesbian had built all of this herself just in case you don't want to or can't build.

 [download](https://github.com/jessielesbian/ikvm/releases/download/8.5.0.3/ikvm_8.5.0.3_bin_windows.zip)